 Consider regional property trends

 At first glance, your dream location might seem unbelievably affordable compared with city property prices.
-But there are other considerations.
-For one, the regional property market tends to move slower than city markets.
+But there are other factors to consider.

 Think about what you’ll miss

 While you dream about your future, it’s easy to gloss over the negatives, and avoid thinking about what you’ll leave behind.

 Regional life offers peace and quiet, yes, but it may also lack entertainment, services and facilities you are used to in the city.
 Research what amenities are available in your chosen location, and how easy it will be to return to the city, if you are missing city life, friends and family.

 DISCLAIMER: The information contained in this article is correct at the time of publishing and is subject to change.
 It is intended to be of a general nature only.
 It has been prepared without taking into account any person’s objectives, financial situation or needs.
 Before acting on this information, Smartline recommends that you consider whether it is appropriate for your circumstances.
 Smartline recommends that you seek independent legal, financial, and taxation advice before acting on any information in this article.